BitPatty/gct-generator/site/de/code-reference/gmse01.md

 _Version: 1.4 (Feb 16, 2018)_
 _Authors: Psychonauter, Noki Doki_

 Loads stages in any% order, skips all save boxes, replaces all dialog with "!!!" (except for the Pianta 5 secret) and makes all FMVs skippable (except for the Pinna 1 cutscenes).
-This code is not compatible with the Level Select or Stage Loader code.
+This code is not compatible with the Level Select, Stage Loader or Stage Randomizer code.

 ### Fix Memory Card Encoding